-I proceeded to read every self-help marriage/sex book I could get my hands on.
+So, I proceeded to read every self-help marriage/sex book I could get my hands on.
 Practical tools were scarcely talked about.
-HOW do you clearly communication your problems to your husband so he understands and actually ‘gets it’?
+How do you clearly communication your problems to your husband so he understands and actually “gets it?”

-HOW can he discuss issues with you without your overreaction?
+How can he discuss issues without your overreaction?

 We both found counselors.
 I am an advocate of therapy.
-But, these counselors didn’t offer the solutions we needed.
+Unfortunately, these counselors didn’t offer the solutions we needed.

 We prayed and prayed and prayed and prayed some more.
-Then, God answered our prayer in the form of an 8-week course called Dynamic Marriage through familydynamics.
+Then, God answered our prayer in the form of an 8-week course called Dynamic Marriage.
 It was offered at our local church.
 It is scripturally based.
-But, the focus is psychological education.
+However, the focus is psychological education.
 It’s very interactive, unlike any other marriage seminar or weekend we had attended.